A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 with its own safety requirements.
 And concern for public safety has driven politics.

-Barring accidental releases from a nuclear reactor there are no local environmental
+Barring accidental releases of radioactive material from a nuclear reactor there are no

 We are continually bombarded with background (naturally occurring) radiation from both